 Who are the main users of financial statements?

 Today users of Financial Reporting are C-levels, Board of directors, employees and investors.
 Then the government.
 They are all using the information for different purposes.
-And they all have different level of understanding.
+And they all have a different level of understanding.

 What is the main objective of financial reporting?

-The objective of making a financial report easy to understand, is to create new business opportunities.
+The objective of making a financial report easy to understand is to create new business opportunities.
 At any layer of the company.
 Easy access to financial information should be the priority of the companies that want to innovate and bring change.

 With easy to find information managers and C-levels will make better decisions.
-With more transparency employees and investors will have more trust and feel more aligned with the strategy.
+With more transparency, employees and investors will have more trust and feel more aligned with the strategy.